cilium/cilium/Documentation/contributing.rst

 Notes
 ^^^^^

-Your Cilium tree is mapped to the VM so that you do not need to keep copying files between your host and the VM.
-The default sync method vboxfs, that it's always sync.
+Your Cilium tree is mapped to the VM so that you do not need to keep manually copying files between your host and the VM.
+Folders are by default synced automatically using `VirtualBox Shared Folders <https://www.virtualbox.org/manual/ch04.html#sharedfolders>`_ .
 You can also use NFS to access your Cilium tree from the VM by setting the environment variable ``NFS`` (mentioned above) before running the startup script (``export NFS=1``).
-Note that your host firewall have the NFS UDP ports open, the startup script will give the address and port details for this.
+Note that your host firewall must have a variety of port open.
+The Vagrantfile will inform you of the configuration of these addresses and ports to enable NFS.

 .. note::